-We use four standard benchmark datasets to compare with previously published results: the SCOP dataset (7329 sequences with 2862 labeled) [19] for remote protein homology detection, the Ding-Dubchak dataset1 (27 folds, 694 sequences) [2, 13] for protein fold recognition, multiclass remote fold recognition dataset [13], and music genre data2 (10 classes, 1000 sequences consisting of 13-dim.
-MFCC feature vectors) [12] for multi-class genre prediction.
-For protein sequence classification under the semi-supervised setting, we also use the Swiss-Prot dataset, a collection of about 100K protein sequences, as an unlabeled dataset, following the setup of [8].
+Datasets and experimental setup.
+We use four standard benchmark datasets to compare with previously published results: the SCOP dataset (7329 sequences with 2862 labeled) [22] for remote protein homology detection, the Ding-Dubchak dataset [2] (27 folds, 694 sequences) [5, 16] for protein fold recognition, multiclass remote fold recognition dataset [16], and music genre data [1] (10 classes, 1000 sequences consisting of 13-dim.
+MFCC feature vectors) [15] for multi-class genre prediction.
+For protein sequence classification under the semi-supervised setting, we also use the Swiss-Prot dataset, a collection of about 100K protein sequences, as an unlabeled dataset, following the setup of [11].
+For remote protein homology experiments, we follow standard experimental setup used in previous studies [22] and evaluate average classification performance on 54 remote homology problems.
+For music genre classification we use 5-fold cross-validation error to evaluate classification performance.
+For multi-class fold prediction, we use standard data splits as described in [5, 16].
 All experiments are performed on a single 2.8GHz CPU.
-The datasets used in our experiments and the supplementary data/code are available at http://anonymous.edu/generalkernels/.
+The datasets used in our experiments and the supplementary data/code are available at http://paul.rutgers.edu/~pkuksa/generalkernels/.